Anomaly Detection With ML And AI : An Introduction

 4) IT and Telecom

 Anomaly detection is becoming more and more important in IT and telecommunications to identify and respond to user privacy concerns, provider financial threats, and other unanticipated hazards.

 Anomaly detection is used in retail to handle high financial transactions and spot fraudulent activities like identity theft and unauthorized credit card use.

 A critical management activity in the field of health care uses anomaly detection.
 This can raise the standard of healthcare while preventing massive financial losses.
 In terms of spotting bogus claims made by hospitals and on behalf of insurance companies.

 Anomaly detection aims to locate instances of odd behavior among data that appears to be comparable.
 Anomaly detection is a crucial tool for catching fraud, network intrusion, and other uncommon events that may be extremely important but are difficult to identify.
 This is where Veritis comes in place.

-Veritis, the Stevie Award winner, has offered creative solutions and guidance to start-ups and Fortune 500 companies.
+Veritis, the Stevie and Globee Business Award winner, has offered creative solutions and guidance to start-ups and Fortune 500 companies.
 Get in touch with us with your specific needs and we’ll create solutions that are suited to your specific requirements and assist you in reaching your maximum potential.